Zilvaro/my-digitalz/README.md

 ## 2.5 Profile
 [Go to the top](#table-of-contents)

-Profile, ultimatelly, will be a place with all the settings (language, community, personal info...) and activity review (points/wallet, orders, leaderboard... ).
+Profile, ultimately, will be a place with all the settings (language, community, personal info...) and activity review (points/wallet, orders, leader-board... ).
-At this stage, beacause all of the above are not functioning, it is all about the developer's info (!image - from unsplashed.com):
+At this stage, because all of the above are not functioning, it is all about the developer's info (!image - from unsplashed.com):

 ![profile-mobile](./readme-assets/profile-mobile.JPG)
 ![profile-widescreen](./readme-assets/profile-wide.JPG)